alabou/NMOS-MatroxOnly/NMOS With RTSP.md

 An RTSP Sender MAY, unless constrained by IS-11, produce any RTSP Stream/sub-Streams that is compliant with the associated Flow `urn:x-matrox:audio_layers`, `urn:x-matrox:video_layers` and `urn:x-matrox:data_layers`.

-An RTSP Sender MUST assign multicast IP addresses and respond to a Stream/sub-Streams `SETUP` request with a multicast a IP address allocated by the Sender.
-An RTSP Sender MUST NOT allow a client to select a multicast IP address.
+An RTSP Sender MUST assign multicast IP addresses and respond to a Stream/sub-Streams `SETUP` request with a multicast IP address allocated by the Sender.
+An RTSP Sender MUST NOT allow a client to select a multicast IP address through the SETUP method.
+An RTSP Sender SHOULD NOT assign unicast IP addresses and respond to a Stream/sub-Streams `SETUP` request with a unicast IP address and port allocated by the client.
+An RTSP Sender SHOULD NOT prevent a client to select an unicast IP address and port through the SETUP method.
+An RTSP Sender MUST assign a transport protocol and respond to a Stream/sub-Streams `SETUP` request with transport protocol allocated by the Sender.
+An RTSP Sender MUST NOT allow a client to select a transport protocol through the SETUP method.

+> Note: A Controller through IS-11 can configure the transport protocol by applying a constraint on the mux Flow `media_type`.

 A non-NMOS RTSP Receiver MAY connect to an RTSP Sender.
 IS-05 is then used only on the Sender side and an unspecified mechanism MUST be used to activate such non-NMOS RTSP Receiver.
 Such RTSP Sender MUST behave as if an RTSP Receiver was connecting.